lomev/dwm/README.md

 # Fork of dwm - dynamic window manager

-[dwm](https://dwm.suckless.org) with addiotional features that make it more usable and appealing for me.
+[dwm](https://dwm.suckless.org) with addiotional features that make it more usable and appealing to me.

 ## Patches and features